dotnet/machinelearning/docs/api-reference/algo-details-gam.md

 independent features similar to a linear model.
 For each feature, the GAM trainer learns a non-linear function, called a "shape function", that computes the response as a function of the feature's value.
 (In contrast, a linear model fits a linear response (e.g. a line) to each feature.)
-To score an example, the outputs of all the shape functions are summed and the score is the total value.
+To score an input, the outputs of all the shape functions are summed and the score is the total value.

 This GAM trainer is implemented using shallow gradient boosted trees (e.g. tree